Cuckmere House School

 We offer a low arousal environment with clear visual structures to help students understand the environment and reduce anxiety.
 Our positive approach is supported by a clear reward system that flows through each lesson, day, week and term.
 We aim to work closely with our students, their families and carers as well as other professionals to provide clearly targeted and individualised learning programmes for our students.

 - Have social, emotional and mental health needs

 - Would benefit from a structured, low arousal environment

 - Are in Key Stages 2 and 3

-We have two large classrooms and other smaller rooms for group activities and interventions.
+We have two large classrooms, a small gym area and other smaller rooms for group activities and interventions.

 Meet the Team

 The staff team are experienced and trained in supporting students with autism and we utilise a range of approaches to best support their needs.
 We will always try to support our students and their families to experience a successful, happy and safe education at Tower House.